snoonetIRC/website/content/community/casualconversation/rules.md

 → *See [IRC Prelude](http://www.irchelp.org/irchelp/new2irc.html) & [Snoonet's Help & Guidelines](https://www.snoonet.org/help) for more.*

 ### Rules
 Be what you want other people to be.
-Like on the /r/casualconversation, when in the channel you should aim to be as polite as possible.
+Like on the {{< subreddit_link casualconversation >}}, when in the channel you should aim to be as polite as possible.
 This makes others feel welcome and conversations can take place without users being rude to one another.

 * **Respect others.**